swaywm/wlroots/CONTRIBUTING.md

 4. **Merge** the merge request when all reviewers approve.
 5. **File** follow-up tickets if appropriate.

+## Code of Conduct

+Note that as a project hosted on freedesktop.org, wlroots follows its [Code of Conduct], based on the Contributor Covenant.
+Please conduct yourself in a respectful and civilized manner when communicating with community members on IRC and bug tracker.

 ## Style Reference

 wlroots is written in C with a style similar to the [kernel style], but with a